manuelkiessling/platform-health-viewer/README.md

 In order to make data visualization as simple as possible, PHV offers an interactive web interface which allows you to freely place and resize graphs.

 ## Installation

 ### Debian GNU/Linux 6.0 Squeeze

-Assuming that we have a base system with the "Standard system utilities" collection installed, we need the following extra software to run PHV:
+Assuming that we have a base system with at least the "Standard system utilities" collection installed, we need the following extra software to run PHV:

  * Git
  * Ruby 1.8
  * RubyGems
  * Bundler
- * Rails 3
+ * Rails 3.0
  * MySQL 5.1
  * CouchDB
  * And of course PHV itself

+Please note that as of now, PHV is not tested with Ruby 1.9 and might not work with this version of Ruby.
+Likewise, Ruby on Rails versions earlier than 3.0.0 are not supported.

 All commands need to be issued as root unless otherwise stated.

-First we need to install the following Debian packages:
+First we need to install a bunch of Debian packages using apt-get:

-	apt-get install git-core ruby1.8 rubygems1.8 couchdb mysql-server-5.1 libmysqlclient-dev
+	apt-get install git-core ruby1.8 rubygems1.8 couchdb mysql-server-5.1 \
+	                libmysqlclient-dev

-When installing the MySQL Server, the system will ask you (multiple times) to choose a root password.
+When installing the MySQL server, the system will ask you (multiple times) to choose a root password.
 Provide a password of your choice and write it down for later usage.
+If you know the implications, you can of course also choose to use an empty password.

-We will use "gem" to install additional Ruby libraries (gems).
-Those are installed to /var/lib/gems/1.8/bin.
+We will use _RubyGems_ to install additional Ruby libraries (gems).
+Those are installed to /var/lib/gems/1.8.
 Because this location is not on our systems's path, and typing "/var/lib/gems/1.8/bin/rails" every time is tedious, we are going to add this location to our path:

 	echo "export PATH=$PATH:/var/lib/gems/1.8/bin" >> /etc/profile
 	source /etc/profile